Year of the Rooster: Chinese New Year traditions

 January 23, 2017

 “Cock-a-doodle-do”!
 It’s time to celebrate the Year of The Rooster.
-If you are new to Chinese culture and wanted to know what’s in for this New Year traditions and rituals, here are some typical traditions to make sure you’re in the know.
+If you are new to Malaysia and wanted to know what’s in for this New Year traditions and rituals, here are some typical traditions to make sure you’re in the know.